-New Testament scriptures teach mostly about how we treat one another and live together.
+New Testament scriptures teaches us how we are to treat one another and live together.
 It tells us to: live in harmony, love one another; accept one another; instruct one another; greet one another; serve one another; bear with one another; make allowances for one another; be kind and compassionate to one another; speak to one another; admonish one another; encourage one another; spur one another on; offer hospitality; and edify one another.
 That’s just a part of the list!
 The point is, we need one another, and we are called to community, we are called to fellowship.

 John 13:35 ~ By this all will know that you are My disciples, if you have love for one another.”